slusho-jo/doodstream-web/README.md

 ## Disclaimer

-This project is not affiliated with https://doodstream.com in any way.
-It is just a frontend for their API.
+This project is not affiliated with DoodTube or its services.
+It is an independent frontend implementation.

 ## License